 Please also provide a list of your achievements.
 These can include extracurricular activities, awards, community service, volunteer work, leadership positions, work experience, and other relevant accomplishments.

 We understand that, due to COVID-19, you may not have had access to art classes, studios, summer programs, and other opportunities to create artwork.
 If this is the case, we highly encourage you to apply even if you feel your portfolio is not the caliber you desire.
 Our goal is to find students with high potential for success in our graphic and animation design program.

-Graphic and Animation Design portfolios should be submitted after you have been accepted to the Longwood.
 The requirements above should be saved as one PDF or PowerPoint Presentation and submitted online.

 Who should I contact with questions?

 If you have any questions about the portfolio, need assistance saving all files as one PDF, or would like to discuss the GAND program in general, please reach out to our dean of admissions, Jason "Ferg" Ferguson, M.S.
 '12.